Tips to Prevent Glaucoma Later in Life

 See an Optometrist in McMurray, PA

 If you want to determine your risk level for either condition or catch the problem as early as possible, it starts with seeing the right optometrist.
-With optometry offices in Greensburg, Pittsburgh, McMurray, and South Hills, the staff at Lappen Eye Care is here to monitor your eyes over time.
+With optometry offices in Greensburg, Pittsburgh, and McMurray, the staff at Lappen Eye Care is here to monitor your eyes over time.
 We can also give you anything from diet tips to lifestyle changes that may help curb your odds of developing either condition.

 My Mom Had Glaucoma – Am I At Risk Too?